trankdog/markdown-test/yih-markdown-test/fenced-pipe-bug-example.md

-# this is a markdown
+# this is a markdown - update

 | column 1 | column 2|
 | ---- | ---- |